 OUR PLEDGE TO PARENTS AND TEACHERS REGARDING STATE TESTS

-Now, our teachers and students are transitioning to new statewide assessments aligned to these high quality academic standards.
-Recognizing that new tests can be a source of apprehension and even misinformation, We Raise NJ has come together to support parents and educators as they help our children during this important transition.
+Our teachers and students have transitioned to new statewide assessments aligned to these high quality academic standards.
+Recognizing that new tests can be a source of apprehension and even misinformation, We Raise NJ has come together to support parents and educators as they help our children.

 WE RAISE NJ PARTNERS PLEDGE THE FOLLOWING: